An Uncomplicated Indulgence

 Transfer batter into pan, bang the pan on the counter several times to remove excess air.

 It is normal for pound cakes to have a crack after baking because it is a denser cake and the exterior finishes cooking first forcing the batter to rise, creating a crack on the top.
-If desired, place a thin strip of cold butter into the center of the cake.
-This will create a beautiful center crack once baked.
+You can add thin strips of cold butter into the batter to force a beautiful center crack in the cake.

 Matcha Cream Cheese Pound Cake